Skip Navigation

 Ages: 7–14

-Lead Instructor: Amy Workman, director, Upham Woods Outdoor Learning Center
+Lead Instructor: Jen Maggio-Laack, program planning and outreach coordinator, Upham Woods Outdoor Learning Center

-Participants will learn about various water habitats and discover the amazing world of macro-invertebrates.
-Participants will also learn about animal signs and what makes reptiles different from amphibians.
+Dive into the study of animals and their interactions with the environment as you learn about various water habitats and discover the amazing world of macroinvertebrates.
+You’ll also pick up ways to decipher animal signs and the keys to what makes reptiles different from amphibians.

 Anticipated Activities:

-• Water Quality Activity — Explore the water habitats near campus and discover the amazing world of macro-invertebrates.
+• Water Quality Activity: Explore the water habitats near campus and the extraordinary ecosystems of macroinvertebrates.

 Physical Activity Level: High